lionixevolve/LionixCRM/custom/lionix/tests/manual_test.md

 - Check for contacts duplicates after create a contact with a valid TSECR cédula and a linked account as well (Opportunities module)
 - Check for contacts duplicates after create a contact with a valid TSECR cédula and a linked account as well (Contacts module)
 - Optional: Make a call to testQuery method on lxajax with postman
-- Optional: Export on any module (opportunities is a good choice) and check it out on excel
+- Optional: Export on any module (opportunities is a good choice) and check it out on excel (commas were replaced with semicolons on installation to revert it go to Admin->Locale)